carterVenne/HW9-README-genny/README.md

 # HW9-README-genny
-README generator using command line prompts
+Simple README generator using command line prompts

 # My Experience

-# App Functionality
+# Description
+Forking your own version of this repo and installing dependency inquirer allows the user to generate a simple readme using prompts from the command line.

 # User Story
 AS A developer